How It Works

 |Official Finish||Owner Purse||Travel Awards|

-Foal and stallion Nominators are paid awards based on purse value and finishes of first, second or third.
+Foal and stallion Nominators are paid awards based on purse value and finishes of first, second, third or fourth.

 Horse Eligibility and Race Fees